Emacs Email Config

 The next step is to tag the mail.
 For that I use notmuch

-.
-I tried mu
+tried mu

-past but it works by moving the emails into various dirs instead of just tagging
+in the past but it works by moving the emails into

-them and I found it messed with how the remote emails were treated too often.
+various dirs instead of just tagging them and I found it messed with how

-Gmailieer pulls the tags down by default.
-But if we want to tag our mail locally
+by default.
+But if we want to tag our mail locally we’ll need to expand

-. afew is another option for more elaborate
+. afew is

-initial tagging, but I didn't want to have more dependencies.
+another option for more elaborate initial tagging, but I didn’t want to

 So what we're doing here is first calling notmuch new

-according to this section of the config.
-Which just tags everything with new
+which tags everything according to this section of the config.
+Which

-and ignores anything with the Trash
+and ignores anything with the

 tag.